 But, I just couldn’t keep out of the PC business, and in 1985 I co-founded Reference Software International.
 There I led software development, and was the principal author of the widely known grammar checker, Grammatik.
 Trina joined the Reference Software team in 1990 and played a critical role in the development of Grammatik.
 By 1992, Reference Software was one of the fastest growing private companies in the United States.
 That year Reference Software was acquired by WordPerfect.

 Since that time, I’ve been following other interests.
-I was active for a time in developing free Open Source software, and I started a new company, Object Central, to promote Object-Oriented programming.
-I wrote a book, The Essence of Object-Oriented Programming.
+I was active for a time in developing free Open Source software, and I started a new company.
+I also wrote a book, The Essence of Object-Oriented Programming.
 I served on the Roaring Fork School District for five years from 2002 until 2007.